Volvo 480: Annual changes

-Legacy & contemporary reviews
+Legacy and contemporary reviews

 Following its release, the 480 was generally praised among the motoring press, both for its driving characteristics and comfort features, with motoring magazine What Car? declaring it the overall winner in a comparison with the Honda Accord Aerodeck in a 1987 twin-test.
 Motor Sport magazine commented on the sporty, but "obedient" handling, with "minimal understeer" and a stable chassis during cross-winds.
 Despite this, poor build quality and reliability at launch led to one Dutch car magazine to dub it the "coupe from hell".

 Writing about the demise of the 480 in Car Magazine, journalist Richard Bremner wrote about the car's decent power and low weight combination.
 "This meant there was some danger of a sporty steer — pretty radical from a company that considered having fun at the wheel as acceptable as seducing a nun," he commented.
 "Good grief, a Volvo worth preserving.
 And there aren't many of them."

 He also commented on the last versions for the United Kingdom as, "And Celebration it was too, as Europe waved goodbye to the badly built, pointless, DAF coupé with an outrageous asking price of £16,500.
 That paid for the CD player, alloys, leather, and a "pointless hallmarked plaque" glued to the dashboard."
 It "was no sports car" with most being "ridiculously underpowered" and available to collectors "at rock bottom" prices.